Mount Etna: Historical eruptions

 The first known record of eruption at Etna is that of Diodorus Siculus.

 In 396 BCE, an eruption of Etna reportedly thwarted the Carthaginians in their attempt to advance on Syracuse during the Second Sicilian War.

 A particularly violent explosive (Plinian) summit eruption occurred in 122 BCE, and caused heavy tephra falls to the southeast, including the town of Catania, where many roofs collapsed.
 To help with reconstruction after the devastating effects of the eruption, the Roman government exempted the population of Catania from paying taxes for ten years.

+An eruption of Etna in 44 BCE was followed by famine in China (43 BCE) the Roman Republic and Egypt, with Plutarch (among others) suggesting a causal link; however, an eruption of Mount Okmok early the following year is a more likely cause.

 The Roman poet Virgil gave what was probably a first-hand description of an eruption in the Aeneid.

 During the first 1500 years CE, many eruptions went unrecorded (or records have been lost); among the more significant are: (1) an eruption in about 1030 CE near Monte Ilice on the lower southeast flank, which produced a lava flow that travelled about 10 km, reaching the sea north of Acireale; the villages of Santa Tecla and Stazzo are built on the broad delta built by this lava flow into the sea; (2) an eruption in about 1160 (or 1224), from a fissure at only 350–450 m elevation on the south-southeast flank near the village of Mascalucia, whose lava flow reached the sea just to the north of Catania, in the area now occupied by the portion of the city named Ognina.